arielherself/espresso/README.raw.md

 ## Indonesia’s surprisingly energetic diplomacy

-For Xi Jinping, China’s president, a meeting with Joko Widodo on Tuesday marks something of a return to face-to-face diplomacy after his self-enforced isolation during the pandemic.
+For Xi Jinping, China’s president, a meeting with Joko Widodo on Tuesday marked something of a return to face-to-face diplomacy after his self-enforced isolation during the pandemic.
 (He did hold a few meetings with foreign leaders during Beijing’s Winter Olympics in February.)
 But for Jokowi, as Indonesia’s president is known, it is the latest in a recent flurry of visits.

 Jokowi’s diplomacy has an important [economic dimension](https://www.economist.com/asia/2022/07/21/why-indonesia-punches-below-its-weight-in-global-affairs).
 He has pleaded with Vladimir Putin to unblock exports of Ukrainian wheat, which Indonesia needs for instant noodles.
-In Beijing he will lobby for a high-speed rail project.
-And investment will be top of the agenda when he heads to Japan and South Korea afterwards.
+In Beijing, he and Mr Xi agreed to boost trade and work together on agriculture and food security.

 Yet Jokowi’s diplomatic skills will be especially tested by Indonesia’s hosting of a summit of G20 leaders in November.
 Russia is a G20 member, but the West has threatened to boycott the event if Mr Putin shows up.
 So Jokowi has invited Volodymyr Zelensky, Ukraine’s president, to join too, hoping that might soothe the West.